-The Beats Solo3 are versatile headphones that deliver a decently balanced sound with a slight emphasis on bass.
+The Beats Solo3 2018 Wireless are fair for mixed use.
+They're versatile headphones that deliver a decently balanced sound with a slight emphasis on bass.
 Although they struggle in loud environments, their comfortable and wireless design makes them a viable choice at the gym.
 The long battery life is also a plus if you're always on the go.
-With their slight improvements over the previous model, these headphones may warrant an upgrade if you want a better set of active features, especially if you have an iOS device.

-Passable for neutral listening.
-The Beats Solo3 Wireless have a slightly better treble range than the Beats Solo2 Wireless.
-With an overall improvement in the bass and mid-ranges, the Solo3 sound more balanced.
+The Beats Solo3 2018 Wireless are satisfactory for neutral sound.
 Their powerful bass caters decently well to instruments and vocals, although they sound slightly more muddy compared to some other neutral listening models.
 Unfortunately, due to their small, circular, and closed-back ear cups, they won't have the best soundstage.

-Okay for commuting.
-The Beats Solo3 have an efficient and straightforward control scheme.
+The Beats Solo3 2018 Wireless are okay for commuting.
+They have an efficient and straightforward control scheme.
 They have a great battery life, and they're also somewhat compact, which makes them a bit easier to carry around on your person.
 However, they don't isolate well in loud environments, which isn't ideal for commuting or traveling.

-Alright for sports.
+The Beats Solo3 2018 Wireless are decent for sports.
 Their tight fit and wireless design mean they won't easily fall off your head, even when running.
 However, they do tend to get a little steamy when exercising for long periods.
-They're also still a bit bulky despite their compact design, which might not be ideal for intense training.
+They're also a bit bulky despite their compact design, which might not be ideal for intense training.

 Fair for office use.
-They won't isolate well in a loud, lively office and they leak a bit at higher volumes, so your coworkers might hear what you're listening to.
-However, they have a good wireless range - if you pair them to your PC, you can walk around in your office.
+They won't isolate well in a loud, lively office, and they leak a bit at higher volumes, so your coworkers might hear what you're listening to.
+They have a good wireless range, so if you pair them to your PC, you can walk around in your office.
 They're also decently comfortable.

-Disappointing for gaming.
-The Beats Solo3 Wireless can only be used via Bluetooth on PC.
+The Beats Solo3 2018 Wireless are disappointing for gaming.
+You can only use them via Bluetooth on PC.
 However, they have a mediocre microphone and slightly too much latency to be suitable for gaming.

-Okay for wired gaming.
-These headphones come with an in-line microphone audio cable: while you won't be able to use the microphone when plugged into an Xbox One, you'll be able to receive audio.
-On PS4, however, you'll be able to both use the microphone and receive audio.
+The Beats Solo3 2018 Wireless are decent for wired gaming.
+These headphones come with an in-line microphone audio cable.
+While you won't be able to use the microphone when plugged into an Xbox One, you can receive audio.
+On PS4, however, you can use both the microphone and receive audio.

-Mediocre for phone calls.
-The Solo3's microphone has trouble separating speech from ambient noise in moderate to loud environments, while its overall recording quality muffles your voice.
-You'll still be understandable on the other end of the phone, but you probably don't want to be making calls in busy restaurants.
+The Beats Solo3 2018 Wireless are mediocre for phone calls.
+The microphone has trouble separating speech from ambient noise in moderate to loud environments, while its overall recording quality muffles your voice.
+You should still be understandable on the other end of the phone, but you probably don't want to be making calls in busy restaurants.

-The Beats Solo3 Wireless look indistinguishable to the Beats Solo2 Wireless.
+The Beats Solo3 2018 Wireless look indistinguishable from the Beats Solo2 Wireless.
 You can barely tell them apart, even on closer inspection.
 The only differences are in the available color schemes: the Solo2 have slightly more options.
-On the upside, if you liked the previous model, then you'll be familiar with the sleek design and the small, round, and well-padded earcups of the Solo3.
-They'll still stand out in a crowd, especially if you choose one of the flashier color schemes.
+On the upside, if you liked the previous model, then you'll be familiar with the sleek design and the small, round, and well-padded ear cups of the Solo3.
+They still stand out in a crowd, especially if you choose one of the flashier color schemes.

-The Beats Solo3 are almost identical in design to the Beats Solo2 Wireless.
+The Beats Solo3 2018 Wireless are almost identical in design to the Beats Solo2 Wireless.
 They have the same weight, and they're just as tight on the head.
-The ear cups are heavily padded, which makes them decently comfortable, but they aren't ideal for long listening sessions as you'll feel fatigued from their clamping force.
+The ear cups are heavily padded, which makes them decently comfortable, but they aren't ideal for long listening sessions as you may feel fatigued from their clamping force.

-The control scheme of the Beats Solo3 Wireless is efficient and easy to use.
-Like the Beats Solo2 Wireless, the buttons feel responsive and are well spaced out on the small earcup.
+The Beats Solo3 2018 Wireless' control scheme is efficient and easy to use.
+Like the Beats Solo2 Wireless, the buttons feel responsive and are well spaced out on the small ear cup.
 They provide basic but essential functions: track-skipping, call/music, and volume controls.
-The buttons are a bit small but they're not much cause for concern.
+The buttons are a bit small, but they're not much cause for concern.

-The Beats Solo3 Wireless are breathable headphones.
+The Beats Solo3 2018 Wireless have very good breathability.
 They have an on-ear design that doesn't fully cover the ears; heat is trapped within the notch and ear canal, leaving the outer ear relatively cool.
-These headphones will make you sweat a bit more than usual during intense workouts, but they're not as bad as most closed-back over-ear designs.
+These headphones can make you sweat a bit more than usual during intense workouts, but they're not as bad as most closed-back over-ear designs.